 - M.S., Chemical Engineering

-Since joining USM in 2008, I have worked on both research and teaching, published an energy textbook (second one has been delivered to the publisher!), and created the Department's Applied Energy Curriculum.
+Since joining USM in 2008, I have worked on both research and teaching, published two energy textbooks (second one just published on 12/3/2015!), and created the Department's Applied Energy Curriculum.
 I've started going back to my roots and am working on nucleation again, as well as some applied chemistry projects related to molecular gels and foams, which have strong environmental considerations.

 Rooftop Energy (ESP 199)